open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 update the `Stop()` method in order to finalize the context by calling the `cancel` function.

-Here is what the `trace-receiver.go` file look like after making the changes
+Here is what the `trace-receiver.go` file looks like after making the changes:
-above:

-> trace-receiver.go
+> tailtracer/trace-receiver.go

 ```go
 package tailtracer